Multistage rocket: Component selection and sizing

 Sizing rockets using a liquid bipropellant requires a slightly more involved approach because there are two separate tanks that are required: one for the fuel, and one for the oxidizer.
 The ratio of these two quantities is known as the mixture ratio, and is defined by the equation:

 Where $m_\mathrm{ox}$ is the mass of the oxidizer and $m_\mathrm{fuel}$ is the mass of the fuel.
 This mixture ratio not only governs the size of each tank, but also the specific impulse of the rocket.
 Determining the ideal mixture ratio is a balance of compromises between various aspects of the rocket being designed, and can vary depending on the type of fuel and oxidizer combination being used.
 For example, a mixture ratio of a bipropellant could be adjusted such that it may not have the optimal specific impulse, but will result in fuel tanks of equal size.
 This would yield simpler and cheaper manufacturing, packing, configuring, and integrating of the fuel systems with the rest of the rocket, and can become a benefit that could outweigh the drawbacks of a less efficient specific impulse rating.
 But suppose the defining constraint for the launch system is volume, and a low density fuel is required such as hydrogen.
 This example would be solved by using an oxidizer-rich mixture ratio, reducing efficiency and specific impulse rating, but will meet a smaller tank volume requirement.

 Optimal staging and restricted staging

 Optimal

 The ultimate goal of optimal staging is to maximize the payload ratio (see ratios under performance), meaning the largest amount of payload is carried up to the required burnout velocity using the least amount of non-payload mass, which comprises everything else.
-This goal assumes that the cost of a rocket launch is proportional to the total liftoff mass of the rocket, which is a general rule of thumb in rocket engineering.
+This goal assumes that the cost of a rocket launch is proportional to the total liftoff mass of the rocket, which is a rule of thumb in rocket engineering.
 Here are a few quick rules and guidelines to follow in order to reach optimal staging: